carrotishpickle/roley-bot/README.md

 out.
 Give it a try when it rolls out to you. *It's worth it.*

 **The bot is available [here](https://discord.com/api/oauth2/authorize?client_id=819960497260200047&permissions=402992240&scope=bot).
 It doesn't do anything yet, but by adding it to your server you support Roley's development and you can test out new features before anyone else.**
-If you add Roley to your server, if you don't have it already, it will create a new channel called #roley-updates in which it will post new updates.
 *****
 *If you encounter any issues with Roley, open an issue.*